-- Expertise in addressing food insecurity based on more than three decades as Idaho's largest hunger-relief organization. - Statewide organization with grassroots distribution model that reaches every county a statewide reach with a local touch. - Partnerships with nonprofits, state agencies, resource groups, health organizations, and leaders across the state. - Part of the Feeding America national network of over 200 food banks that share best practices, standards, and supply chain. - Accountability to industry standards and governance through audits by Feeding America, United States Department of Agriculture (USDA), Idaho Department of Health and Welfare (DHW), Department of Transportation, and AIB International (food safety and warehousing standards). - Transparency and accuracy of operations through electronic warehouse management system (CERES) that is utilized and audited by the Feeding America network and independent auditors. - Training and support of Food Distribution Partners through gatherings, online workshops, grant assistance, and hunger-relief best practices. - Strong relationships with farmers, manufacturers, and agricultural producers for consistent food donations. - Deep and broad community connections for food, funds, and volunteers. - Efficient operating model leading to a four-star rating from Charity Navigator for the past twelve years.
-Only 2% of the charities they evaluate have received 12 consecutive 4-star evaluations.
+- Expertise in addressing food insecurity based on more than four decades as Idaho's largest hunger-relief organization. - Statewide organization with grassroots distribution model that reaches every county a statewide reach with a local touch. - Partnerships with nonprofits, state agencies, resource groups, health organizations, and leaders across the state. - Part of the Feeding America national network of over 200 food banks that share best practices, standards, and supply chain. - Accountability to industry standards and governance through audits by Feeding America, United States Department of Agriculture (USDA), Idaho Department of Health and Welfare (DHW), Department of Transportation, and AIB International (food safety and warehousing standards). - Transparency and accuracy of operations through electronic warehouse management system (CERES) used and audited by the Feeding America network and independent auditors. - Training and support of Food Distribution Partners through in-person conferences, online workshops, grant assistance, and hunger-relief best practices. - Strong relationships with farmers, manufacturers, and agricultural producers for consistent food donations. - Deep and broad community connections for food, funds, and volunteers. - A four-star rating from Charity Navigator for the past fourteen years.
+This distinction is given to organizations that demonstrate exceptional financial health, accountability, and transparency over an extended period.
+Only 1% of the charities evaluated have received 14 consecutive 4-star evaluations.